ronkok/Hurmet/docs/manual.md

 : Returns ¢`{1 if x > 0; -1 if x < 0; 0 otherwise}`<br>Real numbers only.

+string(_x_, _spec_)

+: Takes a number, _x_, and returns a string. _spec_ is a rounding specification.
+  It can round to a fixed number of digits after the decimal, e.g., "f2", or round to a specified number of digits, e.g., "r3".

 sum(_a_, _b_, _c_, …), product(_a_, _b_, _c_, …), length(_a_, _b_, _c_, …), range(_a_, _b_, _c_, …), mean(_a_, _b_, _c_, …), variance(_a_, _b_, _c_, …), stddev(_a_, _b_, _c_, …)

 : Functions that accumulate a result from a list of arguments.
 Real numbers only.